Quantum information and quantum simulation of neutrino physics: Physical setup and neutrino Hamiltonian

 {The Hamiltonian describing a system of interacting neutrinos can be written in terms of generators of $SU(n_f)$ where $n_f$ are the number of neutrino flavors. {

 For instance, in a two-flavor model, the SU(2) generators, in terms of the Fermionic creation and annihilation operators, are defined as~\cite{Balantekin_2006}

 in the mass basis.
 Alternatively, one may construct a flavor basis SU(2) algebra, with $a_e$ and $a_x$ replacing $a_1$ and $a_2$ (where $x$ represents an appropriate superposition of $\mu$ and $\tau$ flavors).
 In the spin-$1/2$ representation, one can write these operators in terms of Pauli matrices: i.e., $\vec{J}_\mathbf{p} = \vec \sigma_\mathbf{p}/2$, where $\vec\sigma_\mathbf{p}$ is a vector of Pauli matrices defined in the subspace of the neutrino with momentum $\mathbf{p}$.
 In what follows, we also refer to these SU($n_f$) generators as neutrino \lq\lq isospin\rq\rq\ operators.
 In the two-flavor context, isospin \lq\lq up\rq\rq\ and \lq\lq down\rq\rq\ can refer to $\ket{\nu_1}$ and $\ket{\nu_2}$, respectively, in the mass basis, or $\ket{\nu_e}$ and $\ket{\nu_x}$ in the flavor basis.
 In this two-flavor picture, a Hamiltonian consisting of terms that represent vacuum mixing as well as $\nu$-$\nu$ interactions\footnote{ Here, we exclude the term representing neutrino interactions with ordinary matter (e.g., baryons and charged leptons), since it has a structure that is conceptually similar to the vacuum oscillation term---i.e., consisting of individual neutrinos interacting with a background.
-In regimes where collective oscillation effects typically dominate, this matter-interaction term can be \lq\lq rotated away\rq\rq\ with a suitable change-of-basis transformation.} can be written as
+In regimes where collective oscillation effects typically dominate, this matter-interaction term can be \lq\lq rotated away\rq\rq\ with a suitable change-of-basis transformation{, resulting in a modified mixing angle and mass-squared splitting compared to the corresponding values in vacuum}.} can be written as